edbeeching/godot_rl_agents/README.md

 ### Acknowledgments
 We thank the authors of the Godot Engine for providing such a powerful and flexible game engine for AI agent development.
 We thank the developers at Ray and Stable baselines for creating easy to use and powerful RL training frameworks.
-We thank the creators of the Unity ML Agents Toolkit, which inspired us to create this work
+We thank the creators of the Unity ML Agents Toolkit, which inspired us to create this work.
 ### References